Custom Commands

 Passing variables between tasks

-Use Set to define a variable, then reference it in later tasks.
+Use Set to define a variable, then reference it in later tasks or future command executions.
 Use Shell exports to capture dynamic values like git SHAs or generated tokens.

 commands: